Skip to main content

 Phase IV and the capital pathway

 Phase IV is the evidence base that can make a farm more legible to partners over time.
+This framing is important: Phase IV is a prerequisite layer, not a promise of financing.

 How Phase IV connects to the other phases